jhoel/Django-Boilerplate/README.md

 ```

-Note: If run this command more than once.
+ATTENTION: The rename command is only meant to change the project name after the boilerplate has been cloned.
+If run this command more than once.
 You will need to change this file core/management/commands/rename.py.
 FIll in "{ current-project-name }" with the current project name.

 ```py